gzshawnliang/OJAssistant/README.md

 ![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)

-Today, I want to contribute to Codeforces community, because I received much benefit from Codeforces and I appreciate for them.
+Today, I want to contribute to Codeforces community, because I received much benefit and fun from Codeforces and I appreciate for them.

-Online Judge Assistant is designed for Codeforces and the other online judge system.It can create files quickly for the Codeforces contests.The files can create from custom template.
+Online Judge Assistant is designed for Codeforces and the other online judge system.
+It can create files quickly for the Codeforces contests.The files can create from custom template locally.

 ## System requirements